Double Robust Variance Estimation with Parametric Working Models: Example: Improving Pregnancy Outcomes with Progesterone

 \section{Example: Improving Pregnancy Outcomes with Progesterone}

-Prior research has shown links between maternal anemia and low birth weight \citep{azizah2022effect,figueiredo2018maternal}.
-The relationship between anemia and birth weight is particularly important to understand for women living with HIV, as they experience anemia more frequently than women without HIV \citep{levine2001prevalence} and are more prone to adverse birth outcomes \citep{tukei2021adverse}.
-The effect of maternal anemia on birth weight among women living with HIV was estimated with data from the IPOP trial.

-The IPOP trial was a randomized, double-blind, placebo-controlled trial conducted in Lusaka, Zambia.
-Participants were pregnant women aged 18 or older living with HIV on (or intending to initiate) antiretroviral therapy (ART) who had viable singleton pregnancies at less than 24 weeks of gestation at baseline.
-The 800 enrolled participants were randomized with equal probability to either a placebo or 17 alpha-hydroxyprogesterone caproate (17P) treatment to evaluate the efficacy of 17P for prevention of preterm birth.
-Additional details about the IPOP trial have been published previously \citep{price2021weekly}.
-While IPOP was designed to examine the effect of 17P on preterm birth or stillbirth, covariates collected during the trial allow for examination of other causal questions, assuming that the identification assumptions hold.

-The three doubly robust estimators described in Section \ref{sec:methods-estimators} were applied to IPOP data for estimation of the $ACE$ of maternal anemia on birth weight.
+The doubly robust estimators described in Section \ref{sec:methods-estimators} were applied to IPOP data for estimation of the effect of maternal anemia on birth weight.
 The exposure, maternal anemia, was defined as having a baseline hemoglobin level below 10.5 g/dL.
 The IPOP data were limited to the 782 participants (98\%) with no prior preterm births and with measured birth weights and baseline hemoglobin values.
 Note 14 participants experienced stillbirth.
-Birth weights for these participants were included in the analysis; we return to this issue in the discussion.
-It was assumed that potential outcomes are independent of the exposure conditional on the following baseline covariates: trimester (1 or 2), maternal age group (18-24, 25-29, 30-34, 35-39, 40+), number of prior births (0, 1, 2, 3, 4+), alcohol use during pregnancy (yes or no), ART use (yes or no), and maternal height (cm) (Table \ref{tab:App_Covs}).
-At baseline, no IPOP participants reported tobacco or drug use during pregnancy, so these covariates were not included.
-Primary analyses were conducted using R and were independently replicated in Python.
+Birth weights for these participants were included in the analysis; we return to this issue below.
+It was assumed that potential outcomes are independent of the exposure conditional on the covariates listed in Appendix Table A1.